csaude/openmrs-eip/distribution/docs/README.md

     ```shell
     java -jar -Dspring.profiles.active=sender openmrs-eip-app-{VERSION}.jar
     ```
+    8. If initial loading of existing data is not performed via DB sync, please be sure to run the sender the first time to capture the initial offset and history file, this MUST be done immediately after data imported and before the associated OpenMRS database is used to avoid missing synchronizing any events which would create gaps.

    Make sure no errors are reported when the application starts, you can find the logs in the configured directory which defaults to `{eip.home}/logs/openmrs-eip.log`, where {eip.home} is the path to your installation directory.

 ## Console